Sale fight back to upset league leaders Saracens

 Carpenter's second came via a succession of passes which tore up the Saracens defence as he crossed over with ease, while Ross touched down from Rob du Preez's kick to the line to add the hosts' bonus point just after the hour mark.

-The game turned further in Sale's favour after Hislop's red card, with Jean-Luc du Preez touching down well on the verge of full-time to send a sell-out crowd into raptures.
+The game turned further in Sale's favour after Hislop's red card, with Jean-Luc du Preez touching down on the verge of full-time to send a sell-out crowd into raptures.

 Sale Sharks full-back Joe Carpenter told BBC Radio Manchester: